What is Muncie’s FOG Ordinance?

 If you are a new facility, you must first receive a permit before discharging any wastewater to the MSD sewers.
 An application is available here: FOG Permit Application

 Where can I find Muncie’s FOG Ordinance?

-Electronic copies may be obtained from the Bureau of Water Quality website.
 Electronic copies of Muncie’s Food Establishment Ordinance are availble below:

 Where Can I Find FOG Related Documents?

 FOG General Permit 2012-001 – The current effective General Permit which will expire on Dec.
 31, 2016.

 FOG General Permit 2017-001 – The updated General Permit which will become effective on Jan.
 1, 2017.
 A new Discharge Application must be completed and submitted by all food service establishments to be covered under the new permit.

 Discharge Application – This application must be completed and submitted by all food service establishments.